Kenovy/Kickstarter-analysis/README.md

 *- What are some limitations of this dataset?*

-- What are some other possible tables and/or graphs that we could create?
+*- What are some other possible tables and/or graphs that we could create?*

-**Theater Outcomes by Launch** Clustered column it might be an additional option to use.
+**Theater Outcomes by Launch** Clustered column could be an additional option to use.

 ![Theater_Outcomes_vs_Launch_AdditionalOption](https://github.com/Kenovy/Kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch_AdditionalOption.png)

 **Outcomes_vs_Goals** A PivotTable could be a good option to process, sort and read the data easily

 ![Outcomes_vs_Goals_AdditionalOption](https://github.com/Kenovy/Kickstarter-analysis/blob/main/Outcomes_vs_Goals_AdditionalOption.png)